Drugun/Aggregate/README.md

 # Aggregate

 A collection of various small additions and changes bundled into one mod.
-All of them can be individually enabled or disabled.
+Most can be individually enabled, disabled or configured.
+The rest are enabled via datapacks (built-in, no additional download needed).

 ## Contents

-Items marked with (C) can be disabled/configured in mod options.
-Items marked with (D) can be enabled by loading one of the bundled datapacks (built-in, no additional download needed).
+- Features controlled by via mod config menu:
   - Added stone javelins.
 Similar to tridents, but stackable, weaker, and easily craftable.
-(C)
   - Large animals drop bones.
-(C)
   - New crafting recipes for arrows, substituting flint for stone or bones.
-(C)
-- Mud blocks slow down movement.
-(C)
-- Mud blocks spawn in swamps and jungles along with moss carpets.
-(D)
   - All items are immune to fire and explosions.
-(C)
+  - Players and mobs have a couple seconds before they start suffocating inside blocks.
+  - Fire does not destroy blocks and does not spread.
   - Sugar cane can be planted on mud.
 Planting it on mud doesn't require water.
-(C)
-- Players and mobs have a couple seconds before they start suffocating inside blocks.
-(C)
-- Fire does not destroy blocks and does not spread.
-(C)
+  - Mud blocks slow down movement.
   - Creeper explosions don't damage blocks.
-(C)
   - Frogs have random colours.
-(C)
-- Frogs spawn in jungles.
-(D)
   - Bone meal can be used on mud.
-(C)
-- More grass in swamps.
-(D)
   - Leather can be crafted from wool.
-(C)
   - Sub-diamond tools improved.
-(C)
   - Sub-diamond armour improved.
-(C)
   - Disabled escalating level cost penalty for repeated item repairs at anvil.
-(C)
   - Armour weight system (chest/legs = 4, boots/helmet = 2, leather = 0).
-(C)
-- Weak blocks (mud, ice, magma, lilypad) cannot support players wearing heavy armour.
+  - Weak blocks (ice, magma, lilypad, mud, moss carpet, sand, gravel) cannot support players wearing heavy armour and will fail in different ways.
   - Altered player movement physics.
 Player air drag and air control greatly reduced.
 Jumping preserves current speed.
-(C)
   - Players don't sink in water.
-(C)
   - Ice and magma blocks break when a player falls on them from more than 2 blocks height.
-(C)
   - Players can climb 1 to 2 block high walls and cliffs, 3 block high with jump.
-(C)
   - Players and mobs are not knocked away by normal attacks.
-(C)
+- Features added via Aggregate biome features datapack:
+  - Frogs spawn in jungles.
+  - More grass in swamps.
+  - Mud blocks spawn in swamps and jungles along with moss carpets.

 ## Required mods